Battle of Honey Springs Reenactments

-On Saturday, November 4, and Sunday, November 5, camps will open to the public at 10 am.
-The Battle of Honey Springs reenactment will take place at 1 pm. each day.
+On Saturday, November 2, and Sunday, November 3, camps will open to the public at 10 a.m.
+The Battle of Honey Springs reenactments will take place at 1 p.m. each day.
 There also will be special presenters throughout each day leading up to the battle reenactments.
 The cost for Saturday and Sunday will be $5 for adults.
 Children ages 12 and under are free.
-The reenactment scripted battle, meaning the reenactor companies and regiments make the same actions that were taken in the original battle, on the original battleground.
+This reenactment is a scripted battle, meaning the reenactor companies and regiments make the same actions that were taken in the original battle, on the original battleground.

 Visit sutler's row, featuring a number of vendors selling reproductions of nineteenth-century military equipment, clothes, books, and other souvenirs.
 Additional vendors will be on-site offering food and drinks.

 Students from schools across the state, as well as the general public, will have the opportunity to explore numerous education stations teaching topics related to the Civil War in Indian Territory and the battle itself.
-Living historians will demonstrate various military drills, cooking techniques, and other everyday activities for soldiers.
-There also will be numerous sutlers selling reproductions of nineteenth-century military equipment, clothes, books, and souvenirs.
-Food vendors also will be on site.
 Education Day is free to the public but we ask that groups preregister online.
-Education Day activities are from 9 am to 3 pm.
+Education Day activities are from 9 a.m to 3 p.m.

 Planning Your Visit